-Companies often take a pulse on CSAT after key milestones in the customer lifecycle such as first purchase, prior to the renewal or following customer support interactions.
+Companies often take a pulse on CSAT after key milestones in the customer lifecycle.
+For example, after a first purchase, prior to the renewal or following customer support interactions.

-CSAT differs from Net Promoter Score (NPS), another popular metric.
-NPS measures loyalty and the probability that someone will buy again and recommend your company to other people.
+It’s important to realize that CSAT differs from Net Promoter Score (NPS), another popular metric.
+NPS measures loyalty, the probability that someone will buy again and recommend your company to other people.

-People are satisfied when their expectations are met.
+In short, people are satisfied when their expectations are met.
 Like many things, expectations are fluid and change based on situational context and lifecycle.
 For example, if you spring for a first-class ticket on a flight, you are going to expect more personal and proactive service from flight attendants.
-When you purchase a basic economy seat, you expect attendants to simply ask what you need during their food and drink service.
+On the other hand, when you purchase a basic economy seat, you expect attendants to simply ask what you need during their food and drink service.
 In Economy airline travel, there’s no expectation for a glass of champagne before takeoff.

 Circumstances change expectations.
 When measuring CSAT, it’s important to understand the different circumstances of your individual customers to glean actionable insights.

 Customer retention is fundamental to a thriving business.